kserve/kserve/docs/samples/multimodelserving/triton/README.md

 ```

 ## Deploy Trained Model
-Now you have an `InferenceService` running with 2Gi memory but no model is loaded on the server yet, let's deploy the model on `InferenceService` by applying the `TrainedModel` CR.
+Now you have an `InferenceService` running with 2Gi memory but no model is loaded on the server yet, let's deploy the models on `InferenceService` by applying the `TrainedModel` CRs.

-On `TrainedModel` CR you specify the model framework you trained with and the `storageUri` where the model is getting stored, last you set the `InferenceService` name you want
+On `TrainedModel` CR you specify the following fields:
-the model to deploy onto.
+- The `InferenceService` you want the trained model to deploy to.
+- The model framework you trained with, the trained model validation webhook validates the framework if it is supported by the model server in case `Triton Inference Server`.
+- The estimated model memory limit, the trained model validation webhook validates that the summed memory of all trained models do no exceed the parent `InferenceService` memory limit.

 ### Deploy Cifar10 Torchscript Model
 ```yaml